ssjshields/archetype-counter/.github/README.md

 > Displays the count(s) from counter and total count between all seen monsters

 ### Debug
->  Open the debug or failed scanned file directory, fetching important data in the form of `.png` and `.txt` files for error reporting
+>  Open the debug or failed scanned file directory, fetching important data in the form of `.bmp` and `.txt` files for error reporting

 </details>
 &nbsp;